 This national monument is off the beaten path, but it’s worth a visit.
 The park is known for its unusual vertical rock formations and kids will love scrambling over them and exploring or simply driving through the dramatic structures.

 46. Kartchner Caverns

 These enormous limestone caverns contain an impressive array of colorful mineral formations that have been developing for around 20,000 years.

 Take a tour to go deep into the caverns, learn about the ecosystem, the bats who live there, and the fossils of those who used to call it home.

 47. Tumacácori National Historical Park

 If your family loves history, a trip to the Tumacácori National Historical Park should be on your Arizona bucket list.
-This is the place where the native O’odham, Yaqui, and Apache people interacted with Jesuit and Franciscan missionaries, setters, and soldiers.
+This is the place where the native O’odham, Yaqui, and Apache people interacted with Jesuit and Franciscan missionaries, settlers, and soldiers.

 The self-guided mission tour will show you the lifestyle of those who lived there.
 From the church to working in the fields, kids will learn a lot about the way of life for our ancestors.